maj113/Angel6/README.md

 # Angel6
 Discord bot for my friends server.
-**the bot still has issues, its hardcoded for the specific server, ytdl playback is flaky with bad internet, code is a mess.**
+**the bot still has issues, its hardcoded for one specific server, ytdl playback is flaky with bad internet, code is a mess.**

 # TO-DOs:
 -Implement slash commands (wont happen any time soon, bot would need to be completely rewritten).